NotJustUnity/Plants-vs-Zombies_Behavioral_Data/README.md

 ## Usage

+1. Run venv .venv\Scripts\activate.bat
-1. Run the application: `python app.py`
+2. Run the application: `python app.py`
-2. Open your browser to `http://127.0.0.1:5000`
+3. Open your browser to `http://127.0.0.1:5000`
-3. Select a CSV file from the dropdown to view and edit its contents
+4. Select a CSV file from the dropdown to view and edit its contents

 ## CSV Format